robinsonlam/kps-node/README.md

 <div id="overview"></a>

 ## 📋 IMPORTANT
-Clone this repository and share a link from your profile with the recruitment team.
-Do not create pull requests as it's a public repository.
+**After you complete your work, please publish it to your own git repository and share the link with the talent team. **

 ## 📋 Project Overview